 No matter where you look, prices are rising.
-Not only do we have to dig deeper into our pockets for heating or petrol, food prices have also risen sharply.
-Perhaps you also feel an inner conflict: a healthy and high-quality diet is important to you, but at the same time you don't want to spend huge amounts of money on food.
-In this article you will learn how to balance good nutrition and saving money.
+Not only do we have to dig deeper into our pockets for heating or petrol, but food prices have also risen sharply.
+Perhaps you also feel an inner conflict: high-quality nutrition is important to you, but at the same time you don't want to spend huge amounts of money on food.
+In this article, you can find out how to manage the balancing act between good nutrition and saving money.

 Shopping with a plan

-Spontaneous shopping usually ends up with a shopping trolley far too full of "unnecessary" things and in the end we have forgotten the most important thing.
-Spontaneous pleasure shopping not only keeps us from our goal of eating healthy, but also ensures that we buy too much and can't even use up all the food in time.
+Spontaneous shopping usually ends up with a shopping trolley that is far too full of "unnecessary" items and we end up forgetting the most important things.
+Spontaneous impulse purchases not only keep us from our goal of eating a balanced diet, but also ensure that we buy too much and can't use up all the food in time.
 The result: they end up in the bin.
-This is not only a waste of resources, but also literally a waste of money.
+This is not only a waste of resources, but also literally money thrown away.

 The better way: Check your supplies.
 What is close to its expiry date and needs to be used up quickly?
 Then think about what you can cook with it.
 Write a shopping list with the missing products that you need and buy only what is on your list 😊 By the way: There are great apps for shopping lists or weekly planners.
 That way you always have everything with you and can't forget a piece of paper at home.